 appetite and feels better after eating.

-may retch a lot and have the urge to vomit, often without success.
-Her
+Person may retch a lot and have the urge to vomit, often without success.
+Stomach feels sensitive and crampy.

 and heartburn.
-You may have a sensation that there is a knot in your stomach.
+Sensation that there is a knot in your stomach.

 evening (often in the morning, as well).
-The woman is not very thirsty,
+Not very thirsty,

-although she may feel better from drinking something cool.
-She can crave
+may feel better from drinking something cool.
+Craves

-many different foods, but feels sick from many things (including foods she
+many different foods, but feels sick from many things including foods that

-craves).
+are craved.
 Creamy foods or desserts may be appealing, but can cause

 discomfort and burping or bring on vomiting.
-A woman who needs this remedy usually is
+Affectionate, insecure and

 fresh air and for company.
-You feel weepy, moody and like to be comforted.
+Weepy, moody and likes to be comforted.

 Gnawing, intermittent nausea with an empty feeling in the stomach suggests a

-feels worst in the morning before she eats, but is not improved by eating
+Worse in the morning before eating, but is not improved by eating

 and may vomit afterward.
-Nausea can be worse when she is lying on her
+Nausea can be worse when lying on the side.

-side.

 Odors of any kind may aggravate the symptoms.
 Food often tastes too

 salty.
-She may lose her taste for many foods, but may still crave
+Loss of taste for many foods, but may still crave

 vinegar and sour things.
 Intermittent nausea which is worse in the mornings and worse for the smell

-or thought of food; there is an empty, sinking feeling in the stomach which is
+or thought of food; Empty, sinking feeling in the stomach which is

 temporarily relieved by eating.
-You feel apathetic, exhausted and heavy but
+Apathetic, exhausted and heavy.
+Better for

 children and partner.

 sinking feeling in the pit of her stomach.
-She looks extremely pale, feels
+Extremely pale, feels

-very cold and faint, and needs to lie very still and keep her eyes closed.
+very cold and faint.
+Needs to lie very still and keep eyes closed.

-If she moves at all, she may vomit violently—or break out in cold sweat and
+If moving at all, may vomit violently or break out in cold sweat.
+Feel terrible.